-The LFS collects a wide range of information about people's employment, such as type of employment, industry and occupation, identifying, separately their main job and any second job they might have.
+The LFS collects a wide range of information about people's employment, such as type of employment, industry and occupation, identifying separately their main job and any second job they might have.
 The LFS is the only source of quarterly statistics on self-employment, temporary workers and the type of contract they have - fixed period/task, agency work, casual etc, none of which is available as frequently from any other source.
-Because it is a survey of people not employers, the LFS can show the mix of employment types varying from full-time to part-time and temporary, selfemployed and unpaid working for a family business.
+Because it is a survey of people not employers, the LFS can show the mix of employment types varying from full-time to part-time and temporary, self-employed and unpaid working for a family business.
 This basic information can be linked to more in depth results such as the reasons why people work part-time, such as the proportion who do so because they could not get a full-time job.
 The LFS is also the only regular source of estimates of the extent of homeworking.

 The survey collects information on usual and actual working hours, including separate figures for overtime, used to show, for example, that this country has the most varied pattern of working hours in Europe.
 Questions are also asked about evening, Saturday and Sunday work.
-A research feature in the July 1994 Employment Gazette explored the data available from the LFS on flexible working practices such as job-sharing, flexible working hours and shiftwork.
+A research feature in the January 2000 Labour Market Trends explored the data available from the LFS on working patterns, and describes the characteristics of people who work flexibly.